bdebyl/bdebyl-site/content/post/humble-beginnings.md

   </div>
 ```

+# But Wait, There's More!

 ----

-# But Wait, There's More!
-After getting more comfortable with how themes are designed for Hugo, I found a slew of other problems with the ported **Tracks** theme:
+After getting more comfortable with how themes are written for Hugo, I found a slew of other problems with the ported **Tracks** theme:

 * Improper HTML for `/about/` and `/contact/` resulting in a sloppy looking, inconsistent site.
 * Redundant `portfolio.html`: duplicated HTML code already used in `category.html`
 * Completely unused:
+  * `layouts/partials/sidebar.html`
   * `layouts/_default/taxonomy.html`
   * `layouts/_default/list.html`
   * `<div class="col-md-10 category-description">` in `layouts/partials/category.html`